wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 Why might someone use a bundler over a regular module?

+#### Benefits of Bundlers

 There are a few benefits.

-One of those is that a bundler is able to compress all your code.
+- a bundler is able to compress all your code.
-The bundler will minify all the code, and the way **minification** works is longer variables are replaces with shorter ones to save space.
-For example `options` would be replaced with `o` for example.
+- bundler will minify all the code.
+The way **minification** works is longer variables are replaces with shorter ones to save space.
+For example `options` would be replaced with `o`.

-It will also make your code as small as possible.
+- make your code as small as possible.

-It will do what is called **dead-code elimination**.
-If you have a function that is never used, it will detect that and remove that.
+- **dead-code elimination** - if you have a function that is never used, it will detect that and remove that.

+### Bundler Options / Alternatives

-We talked about Bablel earlier, which will transpile newer javascript code and syntax into javascript that older browsers will recognize.
-It will also handle things like Javascript, SASS or LESS, or some of the newer CSS auto-prefixer stuff.
+We talked about **Babel** earlier, which will transpile newer javascript code and syntax into javascript that older browsers will recognize.
+It will also handle things like Javascript, **SASS** or **LESS**, or some of the newer **CSS auto-prefixer** stuff.

 There are a bunch of different bundlers out there, and generally a bundler will include both a bundler and a dev server.
-Whenever in this course we have been using the command `parcel start`, that is the dev server that we were using.
+In this course, whenever we used the command `parcel start`, that was to start the dev server that is part of the Parcel bundlers.

 ![](@attachment/Clipboard_2020-05-29-21-34-31.png) 2:20